vyorkin/haskbot/README.md

 I hope you won’t try to build it locally, but anyway…

-Run these commands the project root directory:
+Run these commands in the project root directory:

 ```sh